ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 layout: post
 title: "Insecure TLS version fallbacks"
 subtitle: "Working around buggy or intolerant TLS stacks"
-date: 2016-09-29 15:09:04 +0200
+date: 2016-09-30 16:00:00 +0200
 ---

-A few weeks ago I listened to [Hanno](https://twitter.com/hanno) talk about [TLS version intolerance](https://www.int21.de/slides/berlinsec-versionintolerance/) at the Berlin AppSec & Crypto Meetup.
-With TLS 1.3 just around the corner there again are growing concerns about buggy TLS stacks found in HTTP servers, load balancers, firewalls, and similar software and devices.
+A few weeks ago I listened to Hanno Böck talk about [TLS version intolerance](https://www.int21.de/slides/berlinsec-versionintolerance/) at the Berlin AppSec & Crypto Meetup.
+With TLS 1.3 just around the corner there again are growing concerns about faulty TLS stacks found in HTTP servers, load balancers, routers, firewalls, and similar software and devices.

-Abolished in Firefox 37, and Chrome 45/50, browsers might have to bring back insecure version fallbacks for TLS.
-This post will explain how version fallbacks work and why they're insecure, as well as describe downgrade protection mechanisms in TLS 1.2 and 1.3.
+Abolished in Firefox 37 and Chrome 45/50, browsers might have to bring back insecure version fallbacks for TLS.
+This post will explain how version fallbacks work and why they're insecure, as well as describe the downgrade protection mechanisms available in TLS 1.2 and 1.3.

 ## What is version intolerance?